gaeqs/JAMS-wiki/docs/architecture/languages.md

 several [YAML](https://yaml.org/) files.
 This folder or file can be located inside a plugin or inside the `~/JAMS/languages` folder.

-An example of a `janguage.json` file will be the following:
+An example of a `janguage.json` file would be the following:

 ```json title="language.json"
 {